PhilomathMac/philomathmac/README.md

 </div>
 <br />

-I'm a former science teacher 👩‍🔬 who loves learning!
-Coding 👩‍💻 used to be my hobby and I loved teaching after-school-students programming.
+I'm a Software Engineer passionate about developing for Apple platforms.
+Before I was a programmer, I taught science of all different grade levels!
+Coding used to be my hobby, and I loved teaching after-school students programming when they were bored.
 During the pandemic, I realized I really wanted to make my hobby my job.
-So for the last year I've really buckled down and have dedicated myself to my ✨ dream job journey ✨!

-In the last year, I've graduated 🎓 with a second bachelors in Information Technology and achieved several programming certificates 🏆.
-I currently work as a software developer for Approachable Geek building beautiful custom applications.
+So I buckled down and achieved a second bachelors in Information Technology and several programming certificates!
+Currently I work for ApproachableGeek to build beautiful mobile and web applications, and I use my free time to build apps in Swift using Xcode.
+My daily workflow includes programming using Test-Driven Development and maintaining a CI/CD workflow using git and GitHub.
+I'm known on my current team for getting up to speed quickly, excellent organization skills, sharp attention to detail, and making people smile.
+I thrive in a collaborative environment and love to make products that positively impact the world.

 [comment]: <> (Add a cool button to portfolio here - possibly also linkin and twitter?)